ruggeri/architecture_lecture/illustrator_files/QUESTIONS.md

     01. Coordinator should time out and send abort to both machines.
     02. Coordinator must continue sending abort until both machines ack.
-08. If a site has locked, and is waiting for a commit message that is doesn’t arrive, what can it do?
+08. If a site has locked, and is waiting for a commit message that doesn’t arrive, what can it do?
-    01. If they don’t get it, note that this is a trick question.
+    01. **Ned: if necessary, note that this is a trick question.**
-    02. Might note: if the site can’t contact the other site, then it can’t learn the decision.
-This can happen with network partition.
+    02. Possible answer: contact the other site.
+But why might that not work?
 09. Why doesn’t the “double commit” solution work?
-    01. That is, why can’t the site rollback the change unless it receives a second commit msg from the coordinator?
+    01. That is, why can’t the a rollback the change unless it receives a prompt second commit msg from the coordinator?

 ## Lecture #7